mkhoirun-najiboi/mycopula/docs/symmetric-3-copula.md

     {'Clayton' }    {[  0.5799]}    {0×0 double  }     0.11185     0.4233    0.033444     -43.63

 ```
+Or, we provide a more concise way with just [one-line code](symmetric-3-copula-one-line.md).

 **Download**: this example is available on `demo4.m`.
 [Visit Github](https://github.com/mkhoirun-najiboi/mycopula)